Kunj-Tyagi/WanderLust/README.md

-# WanderWorld
+# WanderLust

-WanderWorld is a project designed to help users explore and discover new destinations.
+WanderLust is a project designed to help users explore and discover new destinations.
 It provides a platform for users to sign up, log in, and explore various listings of travel destinations.

 ## Features